History of USM Alger (1962–2010): Five Finals, No Glory: USM Alger's Heartbreaking Era

 In 1971, USM Alger reached the final after a grueling campaign that included home-and-away quarter-finals and semi-finals.
 In the semis, they faced USM Khenchela in a highly charged match.
 Tensions arose due to a misinterpreted chant by USMA fans, labeling Khenchela as "Shawiya", which was seen as derogatory.
 The match was disrupted multiple times by crowd invasions and lasted four hours.
 USMA players had to remain in the dressing room until midnight under the protection of a Gendarmerie brigade from Batna, finally returning to Algiers at 9 AM the next day.
 Both clubs were later sanctioned by the Algerian Football Federation and forced to play their matches at least 50 kilometers away from their home stadiums for a year.
-As a result, USM Alger hosted their 1971–72 home matches at Stade des Frères Brakni in Blida.
-In the final, they faced MC Alger in the first Algiers Derby final, and were defeated once again.
+As a result, USM Alger hosted their 1971–72 home matches at Stade des Frères Brakni in Blida..

+USM Alger reached its third consecutive Algerian Cup final, facing MC Alger in the first Algiers Derby final between the two rivals.
+Despite fielding an experienced team, USMA fell behind early through Omar Betrouni before Zoubir Bachi added a second goal before halftime.
+Although USMA controlled much of the second half and created several chances, they were unable to score, losing 2–0 and suffering a third straight defeat in the competition's final.